This topic provides you with best practices for data operations.

 Split tables based on access frequency differences among attribute columns

-If a table’s rows have many attribute columns, but each operation only accesses a portion of these columns, you can split the table into multiple tables.
+If rows of a table have many attribute columns, but each operation accesses only a portion of these columns, you can split the table into multiple tables.
 The attribute columns of different access frequencies can be placed into different tables.

-If an attribute column contains a large amount of text, the attribute columns can be compressed and stored as binary-type in Table Store.
-This process saves space and reduces the capacity units consumed by access operations, to reduce the cost of Table Store usage.
+If an attribute column contains a large amount of text, the attribute columns can be compressed and stored as BINARY data in Tablestore.
+This process saves space and reduces the capacity units consumed by access operations to reduce the cost of Tablestore usage.

-If OSS cannot be used, the attribute column whose value is greater than 2 MB can be split into multiple, smaller rows, and then stored in Table Store.
+If OSS cannot be used, the attribute column whose value is greater than 2 MB can be split into multiple smaller rows, and stored in Tablestore.

-If an application’s request fails and returns a try again error, we recommend that you wait a period of time before trying the request again.
+Tablestore may encounter hardware or software problems, which result in some requests of the application to fail and return retries errors.
+If the request from an application fails and returns a try again error, we recommend that you wait a period of time before you try the request again.
 As a best practice, randomized or exponentially-increasing backoffs are helpful to avoid an avalanche effect.
-For more error information, see Table Store API.